-- create compelling intellectual capital
+- create compelling intellectual capital.

-but our Emerging Leaders Study enabled The Week to land its most significant sponsorship.
+Our Emerging Leaders Study enabled The Week to land its most significant sponsorship.
 And Dell was feted by the ad industry for the results.
 A win-win-win!

 In 2011 Dell was at a crossroad.
 It had become a major player in business technology services and wanted to expand awareness and support the Dell brand as appropriate for business customers as well as consumers.

 Dell partnered with The Week magazine for a unique multimedia marketing campaign, Emerging Leaders.
 Beresford Research designed the methodology and carried out the primary and secondary research.
 We identified 10-year trends in CEO recruitment and created a list of 2,000 Emerging Leaders: CEOs of Tomorrow.
 Beresford Research then interviewed the leaders on a variety of business topics.
 The results became the basis for a content-rich microsite housed at theweek.com/emergingleaders, custom content adjacent to Dell print brand ads in The Week magazine, and a leadership event in New York.

 Dell won a Bronze in the Annual Internationalist Awards for Innovation in Media for its unique multimedia market Emerging Leaders campaign.